Click photos to enlarge.

 – Fast-idle knob on the throttle body allows riders to increase engine speed when starting a cold engine

-– Fuel injector set at 45°, the optimum angle for mid-range power
+– Fuel injector set at 45 degrees, the optimum angle for mid-range power

-– New ECU programming and revised settings offer improved response at low-mid rpm
+– New ECU programming and revised settings offer improved response at low-to-mid rpm

 – The system delivers electricity to FI system in sequence: first the ECU, then the fuel pump, and finally the injector for quick, easy starting

 – Starting can be accomplished in a single kick

 – The compact, lightweight ECU, located on the front of the steering head behind the number plate, was designed specifically for motocross use.
 The fuel pump relay is integrated with the ECU to help cope with the shocks and vibrations of motocross riding

 Optional User ECU Setting Tool

 – Allows racers to reprogram the ECU’s data maps for volume of fuel injected and ignition timing to alter engine characteristics to suit rider preferences